evervault/evervault-android/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/evervault/evervault-android/issues.

-## Cages
+## Enclaves

-Cage attestation is written in Rust and Kotlin bindings can be found [here](https://github.com/evervault/attestation-doc-validation/tree/main/kotlin-attestation-bindings) that are used to integrate them into this project.
+Enclave attestation is written in Rust and Kotlin bindings can be found [here](https://github.com/evervault/attestation-doc-validation/tree/main/kotlin-attestation-bindings) that are used to integrate them into this project.

 If you wish to update the Rust bindings, make any necessary changes in the Attesation crate and run the following [script](https://github.com/evervault/attestation-doc-validation/blob/main/kotlin-attestation-bindings/build-libs.sh) to build and copy the shared library files for each architecture into this repo.